benhoyt/benhoyt.github.com/writings/micropledge.md

 ### Technical

+As a programmer without formal training in software engineering, I don't think it was till years later that I realized just how much I'd learnt from our startup experience.

 On the technical side, I learned web development (HTTP, HTML forms, and enough CSS and JavaScript to be dangerous).
 I learned Python development, as well as relational databases and SQL (specifically PostgreSQL).
 Bryan probably knew the most about these when we started, though I think all of us learned a lot.

 I also learned about web frameworks: we evaluated Django, but ended up using [web.py](https://webpy.org/), a micro-framework created by [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz).
 I'm surprised it's still actively maintained.
 I still like my web tools [small and light](/writings/the-small-web-is-beautiful/): more library and less framework.

 Another thing I learned was what I call "diff testing".
 This was Berwyn's idea, though I'm sure it's not original with him -- I've heard it referred to as "snapshot testing" or testing with "golden files".
 The basic idea is to save your test's expected output to a file and commit that snapshot to source control.
 Then when you run the code under test, you write output to a new file, and the test is simply to `diff` it against the snapshot.
 I've used this technique for many projects since then; it's particularly good for data transformation tasks.

 But perhaps the most important thing I learned was teamwork: how to create software in teams, how to split up and organize work, the importance of using good tools, and so on. microPledge was my first job where I was developing with a team and using revision control.
-Most of this mentorship came from our older brother Berwyn, who'd worked at medium-sized software companies for several years.
+Most of this mentorship came from our older brother Berwyn, who'd worked at a medium-sized software company for several years.

 ## Timeline